normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

 As you can see `AtomicLong` and `AtomicReference` instances took about about 400 MB of memory where `AtomicExample` itself takes up 96MB.
 This makes up a a sum of ca. 500 MB memory that is used by each AtomicExample instance that is created.

-Now let us do a second version of this class but replace `AtomicLong` with `volatile long` and `AtomicLongFieldUpdater`.
+Now let's do a second version of this class but replace `AtomicLong` with `volatile long` and `AtomicLongFieldUpdater`.
 Beside this we also replace `AtomicReference` with `volatile String` and `AtomicReferenceFieldUpdater`.

 The code looks like this now: